audiencepipe/cloudflare-analytics-js/packages/browser/README.md

 ```

 ## Lazy / Delayed Loading
 You can load a buffered version of cfevents that requires `.load` to be explicitly called before initiating any network activity.
-This can be useful if you want to wait for a user to consent before fetching any tracking destinations or sending buffered events to hightouch.
+This can be useful if you want to wait for a user to consent before fetching any tracking destinations or sending buffered events to cloudflare.

 - ⚠️ ️`.load` should only be called _once_.